 Jon Favreau was originally going to direct Captain America: The First Avenger (2011) in the manner of a superhero comedy adventure, but he instead chose to direct this film and give it a more serious tone.
 Ironically, Nick Cassavetes, who was chosen to direct that film, had been filled in to direct this film in December 2004.

-(At around one hour and twelve minutes) Tony's and Christine's short conversation before she hands him the pictures: "Carrie?
+(at around 1h 12 mins) Tony's and Christine's short conversation before she hands him the pictures: "Carrie?
 Christine!", is a joke referring to two of Stephen King's most-acclaimed novels.